contensis/contensis.github.io/docs-src/content-types/validation/required-validation.md

 # Required
-The required validation rule checks that a published field contains a value.
+The *Required* validation rule checks that a published field contains a value.
 The field must contain a value for the entry to be saved.

 ## Appearance
 ![Required validation](/images/validation-required.png)